MHM-lab/MHM-lab.github.io/_pages/moving_to_jena.md

 - [Numbeo: Cost of Living Jena](https://www.numbeo.com/cost-of-living/in/Jena)

 **Estimates**
-- Student residence: €200–350/month
-- Private flat: €700–1,000+
-- University estimate: €750–900/month total for students
-- Groceries and public transport: affordable and reliable

-See Living costs in Jena for a data-driven overview.
-What matters most are living costs and median salaries (unfortunately averages are only provided by the tool but a good approximation anyways), which reflect conditions for the many rather than a few top earners.
+Living costs in Jena for a data-driven overview.
+What matters most are living costs and median salaries, which reflect conditions for the many rather than a few top earners.
 By this measure, Jena stands out: costs are roughly half those in Munich or Tübingen, while salaries are comparable or higher.
-Add reliable daycare, strong social services, healthcare, efficient local government, and affordable public spaces, and you get a city that thrives on balance—making it especially attractive for young professionals and families.
+Add reliable daycare, strong social services, healthcare, efficient local government, and affordable public spaces, and you get a city that thrives on balance — making it especially attractive for young professionals and families.

 ---